-The Corporate Director of Finance has statutory duties in relation to the financial administration and stewardship of the council.
+The Section 151 Officer has statutory duties in relation to the financial administration and stewardship of the council.
 This statutory responsibility cannot be overridden.
 The statutory duties arise from:

-- Section 151 of the Local Government Act 1972

-- The Local Government Finance Act 1988

-- The Local Government and Housing Act 1989

-- The Accounts and Audit Regulations 2011
+- 3.4.1 Section 151 of the Local Government Act 1972 - 3.4.2 The Local Government Finance Act 1988 - 3.4.3 The Local Government and Housing Act 1989 - 3.4.4 The Accounts and Audit Regulations 2011 - 3.4.5 The Local Government Finance Act 1992

-The Corporate Director of Finance is responsible for maintaining a continuous review of these rules and submitting any additions or changes necessary to the Council for approval.
-The Corporate Director of Finance is also responsible for reporting, where appropriate, breaches of the rules to the appropriate part of Council and/or to other law enforcement bodies.
+The Section 151 Officer is responsible for maintaining a continuous review of these rules and submitting any additions or changes necessary to the Council for approval.
+The Section 151 Officer is also responsible for reporting, where appropriate, breaches of the rules to the appropriate part of Council and/or to other law enforcement bodies.

-The Corporate Director of Finance and the Chief Legal Officer have delegated authority to produce and update advice on the implementation of these rules.
+The Section 151 Officer and the Monitoring Officer have delegated authority to produce and update advice on the implementation of these rules.

-The Corporate Director of Finance is responsible for issuing advice and guidance to underpin these rules that members, officers and others acting on behalf of the council are required to follow.
+The Section 151 Officer is responsible for issuing advice and guidance to underpin these rules that Members, officers and others acting on behalf of the council are required to follow.
 He/she will be given access to any information, which in his/her opinion is necessary to comply with his/her statutory duties and the requirements and instructions of the Council.

-For the sake of clarity, it is confirmed that the powers given to the Corporate Director of Finance and to the Chief Legal Officer under these rules shall be part of their delegated powers in addition to those in Part 3 of the Constitution.
+For the sake of clarity, it is confirmed that the powers given to the Section 151 Officer and to the Monitoring Officer under these rules shall be part of their delegated powers in addition to those in Part 3 of the Constitution.